ron-g/Tailored_Resume_With_Web_Dev/README.md

 ## “index.php” file

 There’re comments in the PHP files where I felt necessary.
 The “resume.php” file (“index.php” is symlinked to it in my environment) is the primary document.
 The first few lines
-•	define the bullet point symbol (not rendered properly in the nano window in the picture above)
+- define the bullet point symbol (not rendered properly in the `nano` window in the picture above)
-•	require the extra PHP files that generate the job history, education history, training, skills, etc. variables
+- require the extra PHP files that generate the job history, education history, training, skills, etc. variables

-The head tag includes separate screen and print CSS documents.
+The `head` tag includes separate screen and print CSS documents.
 I prefer to use Chrome so I can tweak the margins when exporting the PDF.
 The screen CSS shows table row and data borders to see where fields end.
 The print CSS doesn’t include borders.

-The table header section of the table (th) defines the width of each table column.
+The `table` header section of the table (`th`) defines the width of each table column.
 The print and screen CSS render the columns slightly differently such that a long company name may break onto a new line in the print preview or exported PDF.
 Proofread the document before export and sending to a potential employer.

 The first row of the table has your name and extra info.
-The name is in a div that is centered in the td.
-The optional and extra contact info is in another div that is pinned to the right and stacked higher (z-index property).
+The name is in a `div` that is centered in the `td`.
+The optional and extra contact info is in another `div` that is pinned to the right and stacked higher (`z-index` property).
 If you have this publicly viewable, you may not want your PII included.
 As I mentioned above, I don’t have this publicly viewable all the time, so I leave the PII in place, export the PDFs as needed, then stop the VirtualHost.

-With respect to the PII, in my resume, I have telephone embedded as
-    `<a target='_blank' href='tel:+15555552160'>&#9742; 555-555-2160</a>`
-so that a person viewing on a phone can press the phone number to call me directly.
+With respect to the PII, in my resume, I have telephone embedded as `<a target='_blank' href='tel:+15555552160'>&#9742; 555-555-2160</a>` so that a person viewing on a phone can press the phone number to call me directly.
 Similarly, the address is embedded as a link that opens Google maps on an Android device.

 The extra (SFW) social media pieces are embedded as hyperlinks where the clickable item is the site’s “favicon.ico” image limited to 16x16 pixels.